mcclaskey/batch_fslstats/README.md

 ```
 pip3 install virtualenvwrapper
 ```
 > [!NOTE]
-> If that doesn’t work, your computer may have pip and not pip3.
+> If pip3 doesn’t work, your computer may have pip and not pip3.
 Try `pip install virtualenvwrapper`.
 However, this may mean that you have an older version of python.

 Next, print the path to the `virtualenvwrapper.sh` file by typing:
 ```